bueler/p4pdes/README.md

     export CC=mpicc CXX=mpicxx PETSC_DIR=~/petsc-firedrake PETSC_ARCH=arch-firedrake-default HDF5_MPI=ON
 }
 ```
   These posix-compatible Bash functions give me prompts that are informative of what mode I am in, and also what Git branch I am on.
-For example, when I start to work with the C codes in Chapters 1--12 I do:
+For example, here is how I start to work with the C codes in Chapters 1--12:
 ```
   ~/p4pdes/c[master]$ petscme
   (petsc) ~/p4pdes/c[master]$ ...
 ```
-  For working with the Firedrake Python codes in Chapters 13--14 I do:
+  For working with the Firedrake Python codes in Chapters 13--14, I do:
 ```
   ~/p4pdes/python[master]$ drakeme
   (firedrake) ~/p4pdes/python[master]$